-Our calculations indicate that the FNP is not projected to be depleted, so the Municipal Bond Index Rate is not used in the determination of the SEIR for either the June 30, 2020 or the June 30, 2021 TPL.
-The SEIR at the Prior Measurement Date was 7.50% and is 7.00% at the current Measurement Date.
+Our calculations indicate that the FNP is not projected to be depleted, so the Municipal Bond Index Rate is not used in the determination of the SEIR for either the June 30, 2023 or the June 30, 2024 TPL.
+The SEIR for both the current Measurement Date and the Prior Measurement Date is 7.00%.
 The SEIR for both the Measurement Date and the Prior Measurement Date meets the requirements of GASB 67 and 68.